ArtOfCode-/concaten/README.md

 * [ ] `code_block.h` - 0.4
   A simple object which represents Concaten's equivalent of anonymous
     functions.
-Can be run, in addition to being modified at runtime, as it's simply an array of tokens with some extra words.
+Can be run, in addition to being modified at runtime, as it's simply an array of tokens with some extra words (`call`, for example).
   * [ ] Define interface.
-    Needs to be creatable from a sequence of tokens, though it really doesn't need any methods (it's not being run directly; instead, its tokens will be dropped on top of the token stack) but it's worth thinking through which will be useful.
+    Needs to be creatable from a sequence of tokens, (or tokenizer?) though it really doesn't need any methods (it's not being run directly; instead, its tokens will be dropped on top of the token stack) but it's worth thinking through which additions will be useful.
   * [ ] Implement those methods.
   * [ ] Test them.
+    They may be somewhat difficult to test satisfactorily, since they'll most likely be really, really simple.
+As long as they do what they say on the tin, though, it doesn't matter.

 ###Upcoming milestones